AlexeyALeonov/storj-health/README.md

        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

+## Installing PowerShell scripts in your system
+Download script to any folder.

 ## Checking Storjshare-daemon and Storjshare-GUI v5.x.x logs
 Open PowerShell and execute:

    > [daemon-HealthChecking.ps1](/daemon-HealthChecking.ps1) \[-Path <path_to_logs>\]

 Script checking log files at default location `~\.config\storjshare\logs\*.log`

+You can execute downloaded script with command "Run at PowerShell" by clicking right mouse button on it.

 ## Checking deprecated Storjshare-GUI v4.1.1 logs
 Open PowerShell and execute: